 What Can You Do With a Computer Science Degree?

 Your computer science career options depend on the degree you earn.
-You can qualify for most jobs with a bachelor's degree, though some companies may prefer to hire candidates with a master's for supervisory and leadership positions.
+You can qualify for most jobs with a bachelor's degree, though some companies may prefer to hire candidates with a computer science master's degree for supervisory and leadership positions.
 Although usually not required for roles in practice, you may also need a doctorate in computer science to teach or conduct research at a college or university.

 Computer science professionals also benefit from professional certification, either within a particular discipline or regarding a certain piece of software or computing system.
 For example, CompTIA offers the A+ certification to new IT professionals looking to demonstrate broad foundational knowledge and skills to employers.
 The Google professional cloud architect certification, conversely, signals expertise specifically in the design and management of Google Cloud technologies.